terra10/codefest_serverless-awslambda/Lab003/README.md

         - arn:aws:dynamodb:${self:provider.region}:*:table/${self:service.name}
 ```

 The Serverless framework will help you to create an AWS IAM Role for the Lambda function and add IAM Policy permissions to insert an item in your database.
-Manually this is a very labor intensive step and Serverless does it all for you.
+This would be a very labour intensive step when done manually, but the Serverless framework does it all for you.

-So deploy again (we don't need the compile here, but its better to get used to it):
+So deploy again (we don't need the compile here, but it's better to get used to doing it anyway):
 ```
 tsc && sls deploy
 ```